VCD Theory Design elements and principles

 The nature of the texture.
 Is it regular or random.
 Deep or shallow, rough or smooth.
 Describe the surface sheen.
 Is it matte, satin or gloss?

 Is the texture that of the actual material or has it been created to resemble another.
 (Woodgrain made on aluminium or plastic).

-The cardboard box was printed with an old fashioned woodgrain texture like what would be seen on an old fence.
-This made it seem like an old packing case that might have been used to carry bottles of beer in the past.
+The cardboard beer package was printed with an old fashioned woodgrain texture like what would be seen on an old fence.
+This made it seem like an old packing case that might have been used to carry bottles in the past.
 This rustic effect very much suited the character of the strong craft beer.

 Form is a three dimensional entity.
 It is often made from shapes, lines or even colours.
 Form creates space and depth.

-The discussion of form includes actual form as it relates to objects in each design field, particularly industrial and environmental design, and form that can be created on a two dimensional space as in an illustration or photograph.
+The discussion of form includes actual form as it relates to objects in each design field, particularly industrial and environmental design.
+Form can also be created on a two dimensional space as in an illustration or photograph.

 The kind of form using similar language as 'shape'.
 (Geometric, biomorphic, abstract).

 The purpose of the form and/ or the relationships with other design elements.

 Additional adjectives include; solid, slender, cylindrical, rectangular, conical.

 The ways forms have been constructed and the materials that may have been used and the reasons for their use.